-Required Cou rses (4 units) Units ACC-67 U.S. and California Income Tax Preparation 4
+Required Co ourses (4 units) Units ACC-67 U.S. and California Income Tax Preparation 4

-SMALL BUSINESS ACCOUNTING (MNR)
+SMALL BUSINESS ACCOUNTING (MNR) NCE859

 Upon completion of this certificate, students will be trained and able to perform the basic duties and responsibilities required of an entry level accounting clerk or bookkeeper utilizing accounting software.